🎯 What is prompt engineering?

 3. A third prompt creates action items

-Everything runs automatically, turning your prompts into real productivity tools.
+Everything runs automatically, turning your prompts into true productivity tools.
 The source code is available on GitHub.

-More isn't always better.
-A 2,000-word prompt with contradictory instructions will produce worse results than a concise, structured 200-word prompt.
+More is not always better.
+A 2,000-word prompt with contradictory instructions will yield worse results than a concise, structured 200-word prompt.

 with at least 3 concrete examples" → Objective, verifiable